-We will survey six populations of each of the four species (two species of wild blueberry, lingonberry, and dwarf bilberry) over two years in locations spread across northeastern Minnesota (6 populations x 4 species = 24 locations).
+We will survey 12 populations of each of the four species (two species of wild blueberry, lingonberry, and dwarf bilberry) in locations spread across northeastern Minnesota (12 populations x 4 species = 48 locations).
+In the first year we will focus on one species of blueberry and dwarf bilberry, and in the second year we will add the second species of blueberry and lingonberry.
 Populations will be selected along a north/south latitudinal gradient based on DNR Releve surveys and in consultation with land managers.
 Whenever possible, we will select sites with known management histories (e.g., time since timber harvest or burning) to assess how these factors correlate with berry production.

 Standardized plots within these populations will be selected along a transect, and plots will be flagged and geolocated.
 Each population will be visited multiple times each year to count the flowers and berries per plot.
 Flower production, berry production, and berry per flower production will be measured for each population to estimate reproductive health.
 Populations with a high ratio of berries to flowers are considered "reproductively healthy".
-Reproductive health will be compared to land management history and genetic health from Activity 2 to determine which factors best predict reproductive health.
+Reproductive health will be compared to land management history and genetic health from Activity 2 to determine which factors best predict reproductive